rahuldaware/ab-testing/README.md

 3. Number of clicks: Good invariant metric.
 Number of clicks will not change in the course of experiment.
 4. Click-through-probability: This one is a good invariant metric because the clicks happen before the user sees the experiment.
 5. Gross conversion: This cannot be an invariant metric because the conversion can vary for the experiment and control group.
 On the other hand, this is a very good evaluation metric.
 The gross conversion can be different in both control and experiment group hence can be used as an evaluation metric.
 6. Retention: This is the ratio of number of users who remain after 14 day trial and make first payment to the number of users who sign up for 14 days trial.This is not a good invariant metric because the number of users who enroll in the free trial is dependent on the experiment.
 This is a very good evaluation metric because the retention ratio in experiment group is expected to be higher because of low enrolment , if experiment meets the assumption.
+Retention takes lot of time to calculate as it can be calculated over the duration of course.
+A student can leave the project any time between start and end.
+Hence. it is not a good metric.
 7. Net conversion: Again, this is not a good invariant metric because the number of users who enroll in the free trial is dependent on the experiment.
 Net conversion would be higher/lower for the experiment group depending on the outcome of the experiment.
 This will be a good evaluation metric as it is directly dependent on the effect of the experiment.

 For the sake of this project, I will focus on Gross Conversion and Net conversion Metrics.
 Gross conversion metric will imply if we lower our costs by introducing the screener pop-up.
 The net conversion metric will show us how the change affects our revenues.Hence, for effectiveness of the experiment, we should expect to observe decrease in Gross Conversion metric and no decrease in Net Conversion Metric.